jump-dev/jump-dev.github.io/_posts/2022-04-19-small-development-grant.md

 the operations of electrical power grids.
 Currently, users in JuMP are forced to decompose their problem into the real and complex parts.
 This leads to a duplication in which twice as many variables are needed, reducing readability and increasing the likelihood of bugs.

-Complex number support has been a common feature request for users of JuMP, and many users leave JuMP for alternative tools which have complex-number support.
-In addition, this has prevented users moving to JuMP from proprietary solutions such as MATLAB.
+As a result, complex number support has been a common feature request for users of JuMP.

 The person being funded is [Dr. Benoît Legat](https://github.com/blegat), a core contributor to JuMP, and the project builds upon his work developing